Octopath Traveler: Champions of the Continent: Development

 The game was first announced in March 2019, with a prospective release date of later in the same year.
 A sign-up list for an early demo for the game started in the same month.
 The game features the HD-2D art style created for the previous title.
 The series producer Tomoya Asano framed the game as stop-gap release for the series, noting that "everyone waiting for a new game on console, we're sorry, but production will take a little while longer, so in the meantime, we hope you can enjoy [the smartphone game]."
 The game was released in Japan on iOS and Android devices on October 28, 2020.
 A Western release was announced in February 2022 for release later in the year.
 It was released in the West in July 2022.

 Reception

+Octopath Traveler: Champions of the Continent received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.

 Commercially, the game performed well in Japan, with Square Enix reporting that it had been downloaded 3 million times in just 2 days.
 Reception to the title was mixed in the West.
 USGamer lamented that the game was unavailable on the Nintendo Switch like the original Octopath Traveler, and disapproved of the notion of free-to-play game mechanics in a turn-based JRPG.
 Destructoid noted similar concern about how modern free to play mechanics would mesh with a traditional JRPG.
 Other outlets, such as IGN and TouchArcade, expressed hope that the game would eventually be localized.